 History Of Brazilian Zouk

 As I mentioned before, zouk has its roots in lambada.
 In the start of 1990s it was pretty much all you could hear at nightclubs in Rio.
 In the mid-90’s the DJs decided to stop playing it and move on.
-However lambada dancers still wanted to continue dancing and started using zouk, since it had a similar rhythm to lambada.
+However lambada dancers still wanted to continue dancing and started using zouk music, since it had a similar rhythm to lambada.
 Zouk is a music style from the Caribbean islands, popularised by the band Kassav from the French Caribbean island Guadeloupe.
 Since zouk was slower (especially zouk-love), the dancers started modifying their dance to fit the new music and also gave it a new name “zouk-lambada”.

 The development from lambada to zouk happened independently in multiple places in Brazil.
-In Jaime Arôxa’s dance school in Rio, Renata Peçanha, Adilio Porto and other teachers played a big role in structuring the dance for teaching, adding more linear movements and creating new steps that are the base of rio style zouk today.
+In Jaime Arôxa’s dance school in Rio, Renata Peçanha, Adilio Porto and other teachers played a big role in structuring the dance for teaching, adding more linear movements and creating new steps that are the base of Rio style zouk today.
 Other places like Porto Seguro gave birth to lambazouk that kept more elements from lambada like circular movements, constant stepping and higher energy.

 At first, zouk music sounded more like our kizomba songs now (eg “Ou lé” by Kassav).
 At the beginning of the millennia, DJ’s like Mafie Zouker and others started getting more popular with their zouk remixes of pop songs, which brought a new wave to the dance.
 The songs you hear at parties and festivals now, have kept the zouk rhythm, but sound much more modern and less “caribbean”.